usdoj-crt/beta-ada/_pages/cases/index.md

 ---
 title: Cases
-description: The Americans with Disabilities Act provides an important tool to fight discrimination: filing a complaint with an appropriate federal agency.
-This page outlines the steps to get you started.
+description: "The Americans with Disabilities Act provides an important tool to fight discrimination: filing a complaint with an appropriate federal agency.
+This page outlines the steps to get you started."
 permalink: /cases/
 sidenav: false
 lead: |-